Nurses Revision

 • Although rare, a hypersensitivity reaction may occur.

-Contraindications and Precautions of Vaccines and Toxoids
+Contraindications and Precautions of Vaccines and Toxoids:

-• Vaccines and toxoids are contraindicated during acute febrile illnesses, leukemia, lymphoma, immunosuppressive illness or drug therapy, and non-localized cancer.
+• Vaccines and toxoids are generally contraindicated during acute febrile illnesses, leukemia, lymphoma, immunosuppressive illness or drug therapy, and non-localized cancer.

 • The measles, mumps, rubella, and varicella vaccines are contraindicated in patients who have had an allergic reaction to gelatin, neomycin, or a previous dose of one of the vaccines.